-Elbow Tattoos: Inky Glory!
+Elbow Tattoos: Ouchy, Inky Glory!

 I wish I could say that I was hardcore and took it like a trooper, but I came pretty close to passing out more than once.
-In my defense I hadn’t planned on getting my elbow tattooed.
-I was going for a swirl of leaves around my elbow, my tattoo artist talked me into putting one on the tip.
-Seeing as I’ve had the tops of both of my feet done, as well as my inner forearms close to the ditch he figured I could handle it.
+In my defense, I hadn’t planned on getting my elbow tattooed.
+I was going for a swirl of leaves around my elbow, and my tattoo artist talked me into putting one on the tip.
+Seeing as I’ve had the tops of both of my feet done, as well as my inner forearms close to the ditch, he figured I could handle it.
 So wrong.
 That leaf now goes by the nickname “little burny,” cause that’s what she felt like.

-So if you’re crazy enough to do the tip here are a few rockin’ designs and important tips to help you get through the Armageddon of pain that you’ll be visiting upon yourself.
+So if you’re crazy enough to do the tip, here are a few rockin’ designs and important tips to help you get through the Armageddon of pain that you’ll be visiting upon yourself.

 The Spider Web

-The spider web on the elbow is the all time classic in the world of tattoos.
-Once relegated to prison inmates and gang members, it has gone more mainstream now and can be prettied up with lady bugs, dragonflies, caterpillars and of course a kickass spider.
+The spider web on the elbow is the all-time classic in the world of tattoos.
+Once relegated to prison inmates and gang members, it has gone more mainstream now and can be prettied up with ladybugs, dragonflies, caterpillars and, of course, a kickass spider.

-As always, be aware that if you go the colour route you are going to need to take some extra care of your inky creation and either avoid the sun, wear a lot of sunscreen and long shirts or accept the fade and revisit the needle every few years.
-I for one will be slathering myself in sunscreen to avoid the needle at all costs.
+As always, be aware that if you go the colour route, you are going to need to take some extra care of your inky creation and either avoid the sun, wear a lot of sunscreen and long shirts or accept the fade and revisit the needle every few years.
+I, for one, will be slathering myself in sunscreen to avoid the needle at all costs.

 Some people choose to cover their entire elbow with an intricate design like a flower, which I give them mad props for because it must be a hell like none I can possibly imagine.
 Something with a prominent centre like a daisy or sunflower would work well on an elbow, using the tip of the elbow as the centre of the flower.

 I’m sure you have seen at least one of these before, someone who has cleverly placed an animal’s or demon's face with its open mouth on the tip of their elbow.
-Although I am not a huge fan of novelty tattoos like this I can see the comedic value in it.
-I just think I would get pretty tired of people asking me to bend and extend my elbow over and over again so it looks my tattoo of an open mouthed bear is eating their cheeto.
+Although I am not a huge fan of novelty tattoos like this, I can see the comedic value in it.
+I just think I would get pretty tired of people asking me to bend and extend my elbow over and over again so it looks my tattoo of an open-mouthed bear is eating their cheeto.

 What starts off as an intense but bearable feeling quickly morphs into and “oh my god, please make it stop,” sensation.
 My only advice is to breathe and find an artist who can work at convention speed.
 Avoid taking too many breaks if possible, especially if you’re a sweller like me.
-Just power though.
+Just power through.